 List of Trades to Explore (and How to Get Into Them)

-Beyond the familiar trades, there are also lesser-known paths in fields like healthcare, culinary arts, cosmetology, and technology that offer similar skilled and high-demand roles.
-Just like an electrical line worker is a trade worker, so are tattoo artists.
+Beyond the familiar trades, there are also lesser-known paths in fields like healthcare, culinary arts, technology, and cosmetology that offer similar skilled and high-demand roles.
+For example, just like an electrical line worker is a trade worker, so are tattoo artists and manicurists.

-Let’s explore each industry, typical roles available, expected pay, and how to get into each.
+Let’s explore each industry, the roles available and their expected pay, and how to get into each.
 If you don’t know which trade job you want to explore, take our free quiz to help you decide which one suits you best! 👇

 Construction

 It's a big deal.
 Constructing our cities and communities would be impossible without them.
-The great thing about this trade is that it also has many roles available in high-paying government jobs.
+The great thing about this trade is that it also has many roles available in high-paying government jobs to fill the demand of ongoing building contracts.

 ?